sharovatov/teamlead/articles/rational_improvement_en.md

 It seems that every bit of information (or a problem report) should be somehow prepared for analysis.

-I suggest a simple guidance (or a thought model, not sure how to call it better) — ‘rationalized approach’.
+I suggest simple guidance (or a thought model, not sure how to call it better) — a ‘rationalized approach.’

 **Consider a scenario**: